 The TCI Assured pre-authorization portal will require travelers to submit the following information:

 Insurance which covers COVID-19 medical costs and full hospitalization, doctors’ visits, prescriptions and air ambulance.
+Visitors are fully responsible for the cost of quarantine in the event they test positive during their stay.

 A completed online health screening questionnaire.